Mo-Rayan-Siddiqui/Air-Quality-Health-A-Regional-UK-Analysis/README_FOR_BEGINNERS.md

 ### Step 2: Open the Offline Report
 1. Open the folder you just unzipped.
 2. Double-click the file named **`blog.html`**.
 3. It will open in your web browser (like Chrome or Safari).
-This file contains the entire data science notebook, including all the maps and charts, fully rendered!
+This file contains the entire data science notebook, including all the maps and charts, fully rendered.

 ---